jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 If you still tend to think about using pure AVD please consider at least AVD with Nerdio option described below.
 It can pay for itself from an additional cost savings point of view and impressive advanced management features.
-Such setup can be even cheaper than pure AVD with basic platform management.
+Such a setup can be even cheaper than pure AVD with basic platform management.

 Business, Technical features and limitations: